While countless cases become public, many survivors of campus sexual assault still fight for closure outside the spotlight.

 Between her disclosure and her committee meeting, she continued to see her attacker on campus and in classes.

-Last May, this process was revoked in favour of Policy 131, which includes independent, trauma informed investigators and a timeline to address complaints.
+In May of 2017, this process was revoked in favour of Policy 131, which includes independent, trauma informed investigators and a timeline to address complaints.

 Despite leaving UBC, Hale continues to fight through her traumatizing reporting experience.
 Last August, she filed a human rights complaint against UBC.
-Hales complaint focuses on the university’s failure to direct her to relevant school policy.
+Hale’s complaint focuses on the university’s failure to direct her to relevant school policy.
 She also cites the damaging effect of the peer-driven trial process.

 The university has responded, stating that the University of British Columbia Okanagan “denies that it breached the [Human Rights Code] as alleged in the Complaint or at all.”